 Those first few weeks were a blur.
-If you asked me to tell you how we filled our days, the places we went, the conversations we shared, the moments we spent together, I honestly couldn’t tell you.
-If you asked me to tell you how we supported each other through that time, our discussions about the enormity of what had happened, the ways in which we coped with the overwhelming feelings of loss, I’m not sure that I could remember.
-Because when I look back on those days, the hardest, more difficult time of our life no doubt, I just felt helpless.
+If you asked me to tell you how we filled our days – the places we went, the conversations we shared, the moments we spent together – I honestly couldn’t tell you.
+If you asked me to tell you how we supported each other through that time – our discussions about the enormity of what had happened, the ways in which we coped with the overwhelming feelings of loss – I’m not sure that I could remember.
+Because when I look back on those days, the hardest, most difficult time of our life no doubt, I just felt helpless.
 I felt heartbroken, angry, alone.
 I felt as though every second of every day without Joseph was a moment too long.

-I think that everyone who has experienced grief, and particularly those who have lost a child, will agree that grief changes you indefinitely.
-And you may not even realise it at first, in yourself or in your partner; you may cling to the hope that one of these days you will wake up and everything will be exactly as it should be, that you will look at each other and see past the grief and the loss and be the same couple you were on that bright Summers day before your whole world came crashing down.
-And yet slowly but surely, as the weeks turn to months, you realise that grief has taken you on two very different paths, in complete opposite directions, and the road back to each other seems laden with hurdles.
+I think anyone who has experienced grief, and particularly those who have lost a child, will agree that grief changes you indefinitely.
+And you may not even realise it at first, in yourself or in your partner.
+You may cling to the hope that one of these days you will wake up and everything will be exactly as it should be, that you will look at each other and see past the grief and the loss and be the same couple you were on that bright Summers day before your whole world came crashing down.
+And yet slowly but surely, as the weeks turn to months, you realise that grief has taken you on two very different paths, in two completely opposite directions, and the road back to each other seems laden with hurdles.